Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Atlanta and its opponents have gone over the current 43-point total in nine of 14 games this season.
+- Atlanta has combined with its opponents to put up more than 42.5 points in nine of 14 games this season.

-- The two teams combine to average 35.8 points per game, 7.2 less than the total in this contest.
+- The combined points per game average of the two teams, 35.8, is 6.7 points fewer than Sunday's over/under.

-- This contest's total is 10.5 points under the 53.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 11.0 points lower than the 53.5 these two squads combine to give up per game in 2021.

 Falcons stats and trends

-- In Atlanta's 14 games this year, it has five wins against the spread.
+- Atlanta has five wins against the spread in 14 games this season.

-- Atlanta's games this year have eclipsed the over/under in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Atlanta's games this year have gone over the point total six times in 14 opportunities (42.9%).

-- Atlanta is 3-2 against the spread and 4-1 overall in games when it records more than 26.1 points.
+- When Atlanta records more than 26.1 points, it is 3-2 against the spread and 4-1 overall.

 - In games that Atlanta piles up over 380.5 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Falcons have turned the ball over 21 times this season, six more turnovers than the Lions have forced (15).
+- The Falcons have turned the ball over six more times (21 total) than the Lions have forced a turnover (15) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Lions.